forseti-security/forseti-security/_docs/_latest/develop/test/integration-testing/run-test-suite.md

 - Create a new project in your organization.
 - Terraform uses an IAM Service Account to deploy and configure resources on behalf of the user.
-You can create the Service account, and grant the necessary roles to the Service Account manually or by running a helper script.
+You can create the Service account, and grant the necessary roles to the Service Account manually or by running the helper script.

 ### **Creating Service Account by running the helper script**

-In order to execute this script, you must have an account with the following list of permissions:
-* resourcemanager.organizations.list
-* resourcemanager.projects.list
-* billing.accounts.list
-* iam.serviceAccounts.create
-* iam.serviceAccountKeys.create
-* resourcemanager.organizations.setIamPolicy
-* resourcemanager.projects.setIamPolicy
-* serviceusage.services.enable on the project
-* servicemanagement.services.bind on following services:
-  * cloudresourcemanager.googleapis.com
-  * cloudbilling.googleapis.com
-  * iam.googleapis.com
-  * admin.googleapis.com
-  * appengine.googleapis.com
-* billing.accounts.getIamPolicy on a billing account.
-* billing.accounts.setIamPolicy on a billing account.
-- `Billing Account Administrator` role should be granted to the admin account to be able to create the Service Account using the helper script.
+In order to execute this script, you must have an account with the `Billing Account Administrator` role should be granted to the admin account.
+This is required to create the Service Account using the helper script.
 You can revoke this role after the service account is created.
 - To run the [helper script](https://github.com/terraform-google-modules/terraform-google-project-factory/blob/master/helpers/setup-sa.sh),
 clone the [Terraform Google Project factory repository](https://github.com/terraform-google-modules/terraform-google-project-factory)